Discovering, Iowa

 We gave a brief explanation above of the Amana Colonies but the tour shows you and goes more in-depth- it’s fascinating.
 Many visitors think that visiting the shops and restaurants is everything to see, but it’s not the case!
 The tour is a great way to learn more and find additional things to do in Amana Colonies.

-The first stop is at the Amana Heritage Society Museum where we watched a short 20-minute video summarizing the history.
+The first stop is at the Amana Heritage Society Museum where we watched a 20-minute video summarizing the history.
 They also have a small gift shop where you can purchase books to learn more about life at Amana Colonies and buy locally made goods.

 Village Voyage Van Tour Information: